 Onward!
-Essays is looking for clear and compelling pieces of writing about topics important to the software community.
-An essay can be long or short.
-An essay can be an exploration of the topic and its impact, or a story about the circumstances of its creation; it can present a personal view of what is, explore a terrain, or lead the reader in an act of discovery; it can be a philosophical digression or a deep analysis.
-It can describe a personal journey, perhaps the one the author took to reach an understanding of the topic.
+Essays track is looking for clear and compelling pieces of writing about topics important to the software community.
+An essay may be long or short.
+An essay may be an exploration of the topic and its impact, or a story about the circumstances of its creation; it may present a personal view of what is, explore a terrain, or lead the reader in an act of discovery; it may be a philosophical digression or a deep analysis.
+It may describe a personal journey, perhaps the one the author took to reach an understanding of the topic.
 The subject area—software, programming, and programming languages —should be interpreted broadly and can include the relationship of software to human endeavors, or its philosophical, sociological, psychological, historical, or anthropological underpinnings.

 Call for Essays